Manabu-GT/glsl-gradle-plugin/README.md

 Additional Parameters
 ---------------------
 By default, the Gradle plugin will output Glsl.java under the package name specified in your AndroidManifest.xml.
-However, your can customize this behavior through build.gradle configuration.
+However, your can customize this behavior by updating build.gradle.
 The following example demonstrates how to achieve it.

     android {